Top 6 Best Vlogging Cameras Under $500 in 2023

 Check on Amazon

-The EOS M100 was one of the first Canon mirrorless cameras ever to be released, and it’s probably the best you can find for less than $500.
+The EOS M200 is always hovering a bit above $500 (sorry), but sometimes you can find it for lower, depending on demand at the moment.
+This is the successor of one of the first Canon mirrorless cameras ever to be released, and it’s probably the best you can find for less than $500—sometimes.

-What makes this one stand out from the rest of the cameras at this price range is the flip screen, the excellent autofocus, and the fact that it has a large sensor (APS-C).
+What makes this one stand out from the rest of the cameras at this price range is the flip screen together with the fact that it has a large sensor (APS-C).
+This makes it the best option for low-light recording.

 And the APS-C sensor will let you record in low light without losing too much image quality.
 This sensor is much larger than most point-and-shoot cameras, so you can expect a higher-quality image when you’re recording indoors or during the night.

-Also, Canon offers a good variety of lenses, so having an interchangeable-lens camera adds a lot of value to this purchase.
+Also, Canon offers a good variety of lenses, so having an interchangeable lens camera adds a lot of value to this purchase.
 It uses the same mount as the Canon EOS M50, which is one of the best vlogging cameras.
-So you can get this one to get started, and upgrade to the later on M50 and use the same lenses.
+So you can get this one to get started, upgrade later to the M50, and use the same lenses.

 The Good